thomas-pommier-epi/whanos/docs/Link_a_Project.md

     - Username and Password
     - Auth token
     - Certificate

+What you need to set for the creditions is told via Jenkins.

 Once everything is setup, you can return to the dashboard and go to: `Projects/<project_name>`.